jundalisay/superb/content/en/research/newton/system/orbits.md

 when that parallax
 is
 some

-s.
-Flamsted attempted the same parallax with the micrometer in the peri- and thence conclud geon position of Mars, but never found it above ed the sun s parallax at most
+Flamsted attempted the same parallax with the micrometer in the perigeon position of Mars.
+But he never found it above 25".
+He thus concluded that the sun s parallax at most to be 10".

-Whence it follows that the distance of the moon from the earth bears no greater proportion to the distance of the earth from the sun than 29 to IOUOO nor to the distance of Venus from the sun than 29 to 7233.
+It follows that the distance of the moon from the earth bears no greater proportion to the distance of the earth from the sun than 29 to 10,000, nor to the distance of Venus from the sun than 29 to 7,233.

-:
-From which
-distances, together with the periodic times, by the method above explained, it is easy to infer that the absolute circum-soiar force is greater than the absolute circum-terrestrial force at least 229400 times.
+From which distances, together with the periodic times, it is easy to infer that the absolute circumsolar force is greater than the absolute circumterrestrial force at least 229,400 times.

-And though we were
-only certain, from the observations of Ricciolus and
-Vcitdelin, that the sun s parallax was less than half a minute, yet from this it will follow that the absolute circum-solar force exceeds the absolute circum-terrestrial force
+Ricciolus and Vcitdelin observed that the sun's parallax was less than half a minute.

+It follows that the absolute circum-solar force exceeds the absolute circum-terrestrial force 8,500 times.

-S500
-times.
-By the like computations I happened to discover an analogy, that is ob served between the forces and the bodies of the planets but, before I ex
+By the like computations, I discovered an analogy between the forces and the bodies of the planets.
+But we must first get the apparent diameters of the planets.
-;
-plain this analogy, the apparent diameters of the planets in their distances from the earth must be first determined.
-Mr. Flamsted

-Jupiter

-of the sun about 32

-But
-mean
-387), by the micrometer, measured the diameter of the diameter of Saturn s ring 50&quot;
+Flamsted measured the diameter of:
-and the diameter

-(p.
-387).
-the diameter of Saturn
-is to
+- Jupiter to 40-41" (micrometer).
+- Saturn's ring to 50"
+- the sun to 32'13"

-the diameter of the ring, according to
+Huygens and Halley measures the diameter of Saturn's ring as 4 to 9.
-Mr.
-Huygens and Dr. Halley, as 4 to 9; according to Gullet-ins, as 4 to 10; and according to Hooke (by a telescope of 60 feet), as 5 to 12.
-And from the mean proportion, 5 to 12, the diameter of Saturn s body is in ferred about
+- To Gulletins, it was as 4 to 10
+- To Hooke, (by a telescope of 60 feet) it was as 5 to 12

+From the mean proportion, 5 to 12, the diameter of Saturn s body is around 21".
-Such

-we have
-said are the apparent magnitudes; but. because of the unequal refrano-ibility of light, all lucid points are dilated by the tele scope, and in the focus of the object-glass possess a circular space whose as about the 50th part of the aperture of the glass. towards the circumference the light is Su rare as hardly to move the sense but towards the middle, where it is of greater density, and is sensible enough, it makes a small lucid circle, whose breadth varies breadth is
+Because of the unequal refrangibility of light, all lucid points are dilated by the telescope, and in the focus of the object-glass possess a circular space whose as about the 50th part of the aperture of the glass.

+Towards the circumference the light is so rare as hardly to move the sense.

-to the splendor of the lucid point, but is generally about the 3d, or 4th, or 5th part of the breadth of the whole. the small circle
+But towards the middle, it is of greater density and is sensible enough.
+It makes a small lucid circle, whose breadth varies according to the splendor of the lucid point.
+But it is generally about the 3d, or 4th, or 5th part of the breadth of the whole.

+the small circle
 Let
 represent the circle of the whole light;